Maharashtra Stays With Udhav Thackeray & Sharad Pawar

 Another senior Maharashtra minister of the BJP, Sudhir Mungantiwar was defeated in Chandrapur by the Congress’s Pratibha Dhanorkar who had contested for the first time.

 Vidarbha used to be the BJP’s stronghold in the state which is dominated by the OBCs.
 But the party won just two seats: Nagpur (Union Minister Nitin Gadkari) and Akola (Anup Dhotre).
-It drew a blank in the Marathwada region, the land of BJP leaders Pramod Mahajan and Gopinath Munde, now deceased.
+It drew a blank in the Marathwada region, the land of BJP leaders Pramod Mahajan and Gopinath Munde, both now deceased.

 If the Maratha reservation issue had gone against the BJP in this election, it had helped the Eknath Shinde’s Shiv Sena to some extent.
 However, Ajit Pawar’s NCP failed to get out of Modi’s ‘charisma’, Shah’s tactics and the BJP’s strong organisational network.